decease/jquery-skeduler/README.md

 -------------
 ### Basic using

-The .skeduler() method can be used to createa skeduler instance.
+The .skeduler() method can be used to create skeduler instance.
   > $('#mySkeduler').skeduler(options);

 ### Options description